Basic Information

 Running Start students are not eligible for Federal Financial Aid.

-Other funding programs are available, such as fee waiver program or book fund scholarship.
+Other funding programs are available, such as the Book Loan program.

 You can take all of your classes at LCC, or some at LCC and some at your high school.